 Windows 10 Update is an essential feature of Windows.
 Your PC will be able to download the latest the most recent security updates, bug fixes, and driver updates thanks to these Windows 10 Update components.
-These can become damaged or corrupted over time, so you’ll need to restart to obtain a fresh start.
+These can become damaged and corrupted over time, so you’ll need to reset Windows update components and restart.
 In addition, restarting Windows Update Service might help resolve previous update package issues.

 - Open the command prompt.
 To do this, hold down the “Windows” key and press the letter “R,” and type in “cmd” in the command line.
 Press down on the “ctrl and shift” keys simultaneously and press “enter.”
 Select “OK” to grant administrator permission on the following prompt.

 - In the CMD window, type in the following commands individually and enter after entering each command.

 net stop wuauserv

 net stop cryptSvc

 ren C:\\Windows\\SoftwareDistribution SoftwareDistribution.old

 ren C:\\Windows\\System32\\catroot2 Catroot2.old

 - Next, you must delete a particular file by performing the following steps.
 In the same CMD window, type in the following commands and hit enter after each command: